datainsightat/datainsight.github.io/pages/de/dbt.md

 #####################

 sharepoint :
-  user_env : 'RSP_WARE1' # Set the value of this variable in your .env file pw_env : 'PW_RSP_WARE1' # Set the value of this variable in your .env file
+  user_env : 'user' # Set the value of this variable in your .env file pw_env : 'pw' # Set the value of this variable in your .env file
 ```